dessamirandan/dessamirandan/README.md

 <h2 align="left">Hi 👋!
-My name is Andressa and I'm a student Bachelor's degree in Information Systems from PUC Minas</h2>
+My name is Andressa and I'm a student Bachelor's degree Information Systems in PUC Minas</h2>

 ###